Wolf hunting in Alaska

 Wolves – Be Sure to Get a Tag!

+Check the regulations to verify that wolf season is open during your hunt dates, and if it is we recommend you get a tag.
 Wolves and caribou travel together.
 In fact many of our hunters report seeing wolves during their DIY caribou hunt.
 However, that doesn’t mean you’ll get one killed.
 Wolves are hard to hunt.
 Seeing wolves and getting one are two different things, but how frustrating to get an opportunity and not have a tag.

 How to Skin a Wolf